camunda/camunda-docs-static/get-started/content/cmmn11/milestone.md

 {{< img src="../img/cmmn-9.png" >}}

+Save the changes in the modeler before continuing.

 # Re-build and Deploy

-When you are done, save all resources, perform a Maven build and redeploy the process application.
+When you are done, save all resources, [perform a Maven build](../instantiate-test/#build-the-web-application-with-maven) and [redeploy](../instantiate-test/#deploy-to-apache-tomcat) the process application.

-{{< note title="Hint" class="info" >}}
+{{< note title="Hint to Maven" class="info" >}}
-It is best practice to perform a `clean install` build to make sure all resources are replaced with their newest version.
+Before selecting the pom.xml in the Package Explorer of Eclipse and performing a right-click and select Run As / Maven Install, it is best practice to perform a right-click and select Run As / Maven Clean to make sure all resources are replaced with their newest version.
 {{< /note >}}

 Now you can open the Tasklist and access the `demo` user's tasks.
 First click on the task *Check Application*.
 Click on `Add a variable`.
 In the field `Name`, enter `applicationSufficient`.
 For `Type`, select `Boolean`.
 Make sure to tick the check box that now appears.